 Tea Cupping Standards

-This is a proposed standard for evaluating tea quality in hopes to get people serious about evaluating their tea on the same page.
-Updated August 20, 2013.
+This document is a proposed standard for evaluating tea quality in hopes to get people serious about evaluating their tea on the same page.
+Updated December 31, 2013.

 Provide a standard preparation method for tea evaluation.